multiscale/muscle3/docs/source/devtools.rst

 We will most likely have outdated dependencies quite often, as rapid updates are a fact of life in today's Open Source world.
-This is not an immediate problem, as the older versions will still be available and MUSCLE 3 will work with them, but we should update regularly to stay current and avoid potential security issues.
+This is not an immediate problem, as the older versions will still be available and MUSCLE3 will work with them, but we should update regularly to stay current and avoid potential security issues.

 Quality Control
 ===============

-MUSCLE 3 is infrastructure used for building infrastructure (models) for doing scientific experiments.
+MUSCLE3 is infrastructure used for building infrastructure (models) for doing scientific experiments.
 As such, it is important that it is reliable, easy to use, and easy to develop.
-Furthermore, it will frequently be used by inexperienced programmers, who will look at MUSCLE 3 as an example of how to write good code.
-It is therefore important that MUSCLE 3 is a well-implemented, high quality program.
+Furthermore, it will frequently be used by inexperienced programmers, who will look at MUSCLE3 as an example of how to write good code.
+It is therefore important that MUSCLE3 is a well-implemented, high quality program.
 To make sure that this happens, we use static checking (linting), unit tests, and integration tests.